CCOM-NLP4Music-AI-Lab/Computational-Ethnomusicology/README.md

 Resources List
 -----
-Data (MIDI/Audio/Score/Metadata) used in Computational Ethnomusicology

- Name | URL | Notes
+Data (MIDI/Audio/Score/Metadata) used in Computational Ethnomusicology Collected from Proceedings of Folk Music Analysis (2012-2019) Name | URL | Notes
  :-----: | :-----: | :-----:
  The British Library World & Traditional music | https://sounds.bl.uk/World-and-traditional-music | More than 90,000 selected music (without Chinese music) and only UK higher and further education institutions can get download